wp-plugins/team-members/readme.txt

 3. Creating members (admin view)

 == Changelog ==
+= 1.1 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* Major bug fix (the sidebar ended up inside the content on some themes when a certain number of members was reached)

 = 1.0.1 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * Preparing for PRO version